EbodShojaei/bake/README.md

         )
 ```

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on:
+Read the [Contributing Guide](CONTRIBUTING.md) for details on development process, submitting pull requests, and reporting issues.

-- Code of conduct
-- Development process
-- Submitting pull requests
-- Reporting issues

 ### Quick Start for Contributors